tyhopp/basework/README.md

 ## Under the hood
 When you run `basework build`, Basework performs a series of asynchronous build steps defined in your `basework-config.js` inside the [bootstrap.js](bootstrap.js) file.
 For each build step defined in the Basework config, the bootstrap file:

-  1. Checks if its a custom build step defined in `basework-api.js`, and if so, calls that function.
+  1. First checks if its a custom build step defined in `basework-api.js`, and if so, calls that function.
-  2. Checks if its a core Basework function, and if so, calls that function.
+  2. Then, checks if its a core Basework function, and if so, calls that function.
-  3. If its neither of these, logs an error for an unfound build step function.
+  3. Finally, if its neither of these, logs an error for an unfound function and moves on to the next step.

 When you run `basework start`, a few of these steps are run, and a local development server is started so you can easily change and rebuild your code on the fly.